Dear readers of ADxS.org, please forgive the disruption.

 mainly in the GABAergic medium spiny neurons of the indirect pathway (projecting to the external segment of the globus pallidus) and which simultaneously express a high density of D2 receptors and enkephalin, with A2A receptors located near the D2 receptors.

-hardly in neurons of the direct striato-nigral pathway (which selectively express D1 receptors and the peptide dynorphin)
+barely in neurons of the direct striato-nigral pathway (which selectively express D1 receptors and the peptide dynorphin)

 23 % presynaptic

-Increase in the release of excitatory neurotransmitters17
+Increase in the release of excitatory neurotransmitters19

-Caffeine (as a nonselective adenosine antagonist) as well as selective adenosine A2A antagonists can improve memory performance in rodents and protect against memory impairment
+Caffeine (as a non-selective adenosine antagonist) as well as selective adenosine A2A antagonists can improve memory performance in rodents and protect against memory impairment

 Ligands:

-5’-N-Ethylcarboxamidoadenosine (NECA) is an A2/A1 agonist23
+5’-N-Ethylcarboxamidoadenosine (NECA) is an A2/A1 agonist25

-influences synaptic plasticity in the hippocampus16
+influences synaptic plasticity in the hippocampus18

 A2A agonists inhibit and A2A antagonists enhance D2-mediated locomotor activation (including in striatopallidal GABAergic medium spiny neurons (MSN) of the indirect pathway) and goal-directed behavior.